gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 Two Bitcoin nodes may broadcast different versions of blocks simultaneously, when the blocks were mined roughly at the same time.
 Then the neighboring node will use whichever branch it received first and save the other branch in case it becomes the longer chain.
 For instance, the branch A and B are both valid blocks but competing for the next block.
 They may share transactions so cannot be placed one after the other.
 This tie breaks when the node hears or mines a new block C extended on top of A. Then the node purges the block B that is not part of the longest chain, switches to the longer branch with A with the most accumulated PoW, and returns the transactions in B but not in A to the mempool, to be mined in a new block.

 ![figure-5-bitcoin-conflict.png](nakamoto-bitcoin-vs-snow-avalanche-consensus/img/figure-5-bitcoin-conflict.png)

+Avalanche conflict is between the vertices (vs. between Bitcoin blocks).

 TODO